The Archetype Crucible

 sent a single soldier into this man-made visage of Hell on Earth.
 That soldier

-was Lieutenant Jace Hendricks.
-His mission was to find the leader of the
+was Lieutenant Jace.
+His mission was to find the leader of the citizens,

-citizens, discover if there was any chance of resistance, and to destroy Farez
+discover if there was any chance of resistance, and to destroy Farez and his

-and his troops from the inside out, freeing the city and setting up trade
+troops from the inside out, freeing the city and setting up trade negotiations

-negotiations between Rettig and the citizens.
-It was an impossible mission and
+between Rettig and the citizens.
+It was an impossible mission and an

-signing over her troops and joining Farez’s army to feed her soldiers and ensure
+signing over his troops and joining Farez’s army to feed his soldiers and ensure

 ranks of the Irregulars and already there was talk of joining Farez’s army by